Sophietje/Verification-Tool-Overview/Tools/CLEAR.md

-CLEAR framework for the debugging of concurrent systems.
+framework for debugging of concurrent systems

 #### Name:
 CLEAR